jannnik/jannnik.github.io/index.md

 profile: true
 ---

-**Hey!** I am Jannik, a student of Media Informatics in Tübingen, southwest Germany.
-This is my website.
-Here you can find everything about my [projects](/references/).
+**Hey!** I am Jannik, a Software Developer living and working in Tübingen, southwest Germany.
+Here on my website you can find everything about my [projects](/references/).

 {% include footer.html %}